 Bad Dragon, and lots of fantasy style toys,

 Lelo , We-vibe, Mr Hankeys, Lori di Carlo Baci,

 Realcock/ Realdoll, Fleshjack, LÁmourouse, WetforHer, Tantus… and lots more on the marketplace

 Best STAInless steel sex toyS

 NJoy toys (medical grade stainless steel)

-And we will keep updating here with the safest brands as we find them.
+And we will keep updating here with the best and safest sex toy brands as we find them.
 Thanks for reading.